 Except, perhaps, letting them leave.

 Blushweaver stood admiring one of the patterns of vases.
-She noticed Lightsong as he approached, his BioChroma making the flowers shine more brightly in the afternoon sunlight.
+She noticed Lightsong as he approached, his BioChroma making the flowers shine more vibrantly in the afternoon sunlight.
 She was wearing an amazingly modest dress, for her.
-It had no sleeves, of course, and looked to be constructed entirely out of a single wrap green silk.
+It had no sleeves, of course, and looked to be constructed entirely out of a single wrap of green silk.
 However, it covered up the essential parts and then some before falling into tassels that hung down around her legs.

 “Lightsong, dear,” she said, smiling as he approached.
 “Visiting a lady in her home?
 How forward.
 Well, enough of this small talk.
 Let us retire to the bedroom.”

-He smiled walking up beside her, then held up a sheet of paper.
+He smiled, walking up beside her, then held up a sheet of paper.

 She paused, then accepted it.
-The inside was covered with colored dots--the Artisan’s Language.
+The front was covered with colored dots--the Artisan’s Language.

 “What is this?” she asked.

 “I figured I knew how our conversation would begin,” he said.
-“And so I saved us the trouble of having to go through it by having it written out beforehand.”
+“And so I saved us the trouble of having to go through--I had it written out beforehand.”

-Blushweaver raised an eyebrow, then read. “‘First off, Blushweaver says something that is mildly suggestive.’
-Mildly?
+Blushweaver raised an eyebrow, then read. “‘First off, Blushweaver says something that is mildly suggestive.’”
+She glanced at him.
+“Mildly suggestive?
 I mentioned the bedroom.
 I’d call that blatant.”

 “I underestimated you,” Lightsong said.
 “Please continue.”

-“‘Then, Lightsong says something to deflect her,’” Blushweaver read. “‘It is incredibly charismatic and clever, however, so that she is left stunned by his brilliance and cannot speak for several minutes, and. . . .’
+“‘Then, Lightsong says something to deflect her,’” Blushweaver read. “‘It is so incredibly charismatic and clever, however, so that she is left stunned by his brilliance and cannot speak for several minutes. . . .’
 Oh, honestly, Lightsong.
 Do I have to read this?”

 “It’s a masterpiece,” he said.
 “Best work I’ve ever done.
 Please, the next part is important.”

 She sighed. “‘Blushweaver says something about politics which is dreadfully boring, but she balances that by wiggling her chest.
 After that, Lightsong apologizes for being so distant lately.
 He explains that he had to work out some things in his head.’”
 She paused, eyeing him.
-“Does this mean that you’re finally ready to be part of this.”
+“Does this mean that you’re finally ready to be part of my plans?”

 He nodded.
 To the side, a group of the gardener’s workers moved forward, pulling away the flowers.
 They returned in waves, quickly building a pattern of blossoming trees in large pots around Blushweaver and Lightsong.
 It was just high enough to take advantage of their enhanced statures.